michaelditrick/SimpleToDo/README.md

 The following **additional** features are implemented:

-* [] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+* Adding a short alert display when user adds or removes an item from the list of items.

 ## Video Walkthrough